EmployeeIssues.comU.S. Employee Rights in Plain English

 Separation agreements are also called severance agreements and termination agreements.
 They often include one or more among severance, non-disclosure and non-compete clauses.

 A separation agreement specifies the terms of your employment termination when you quit, or get fired or laid off.
-It might waive some of your employee rights, such as your right to sue your former employer.
+It might waive some of your employee rights, such as your right to sue your former employer for discrimination.

 As with a severance agreement, your employer likely may require you sign a separation agreement to receive your severance pay or extra severance pay.